Publish Data to a Device (v1.6)

 🚧

 All timestamps must be in milliseconds.
-You can easily convert dates to timestamp values here.
+You can convert dates to timestamp values here.

 Sending location data

-You may use the context key to send location data.
-Ubidots will automatically recognize location data when using these variable labels:
+Use the context key to send location data.
+Ubidots automatically recognizes location data when you use these variable labels:

 • position